Choose your language:

 What Big Data can do is level the playing field for richer and poorer teams.
 Yes, the Yankees and Dodgers will still probably scoop up all the really hot stars, if only for their ability to move tickets.
 But the rest of the teams can try different combinations of players—ones with untapped potential—and use them in a smart way to get results.
 The best managers will use a combination of Big Data analysis paired with their instincts about what's going on in the moment.
 This year, several teams light on big stars have excelled through disciplined coaching and teamwork, proving an expensive ace doesn't always trump a group of players working together.
 Maybe Big Data will help put the focus back on the team, and take it off the big stars.
 Now doesn't that seem at least as honest ―as “pure”—as the old way of playing the game?

 Lisa Dare is a marketing writer for TEKsystems who enjoys learning about IT from some of the smartest folks in tech.
-She frequently blogs about IT career advice and the lighter side of tech, and on her off days loves to kayak and play with her toddler son.
+She frequently blogs about data, career advice and the lighter side of tech.